-- a proven commitment to working with people, perhaps through school link courses or work experience;
+- a proven commitment to working with people, perhaps through school link courses or

+- work experience;

-- attainment of GCSE's or equivalent;
+- attainment of GCSEs or equivalent;

-- · an interest in financial services.
+- an interest in financial services.

-Whilst there are no minimum academic entry requirements, to be successful on the programme, entrants should preferably possess GCSE's in English and Mathematics at grades A-C, together with a Level 2 Foundation and Level 3 Apprenticeship programme in Providing Financial Services (Banking) or a generic subject such as Customer Service or Business Administration.
-However, many employers are also interested in skills and experience.
+Whilst there are no minimum academic entry requirements, to be successful on the programme entrants should preferably possess GCSEs in English and Maths at grades A to C, together with a Level 2 Foundation and/or Level 3 Apprenticeship programme in Providing Financial Services (General Insurance) or a generic subject such as Customer Service or Business Administration.

-Learners will be asked to declare any criminal convictions, bankruptcy or CCJ's at the time of registration onto the qualifications.
+However, many employers are also interested in your skills and experience.
+Learners will be asked to declare any criminal convictions, bankruptcy or CJJs at the time of registration onto the qualifications.

 Financial institutions recruit from all academic abilities.
-The Financial Skills Partnership (FSP) has decided not to specify any formal entry requirements for this Higher Apprenticeship as the knowledge qualifications for this framework are open entry and to set entry criteria could create barriers.
+The FSP has decided not to specify any formal entry requirements for this Apprenticeship as the knowledge qualifications for this framework are open entry and to set entry criteria could create barriers.

 It is essential that there is a rigorous initial assessment process.
-Whilst the FSP does not perscribe the use of any particular assessment and diagnostic tools, those used must be fit for purpose with regard to measuring literacy and numeracy skills.
+Whilst the FSP does not prescribe the use of any particular assessment and diagnostic tools, those used must be fit for purpose with regard to measuring literacy and numeracy skills.

-Futhermore, assessing an applicant's suitability for woking within the sector with regard to personal attitudes, attributes and behaviours is recommended.
+Furthermore, assessing an applicant's suitability for working within the sector with regard to personal attitudes, attributes and behaviours is recommended.